C++98 OOP: Deep Dive into Classes and Objects

 }

-};There is one detail to note about initialization order: the initialization order of member variables depends on their declaration order in the class definition, not the order in which they appear in the initializer list.
-If you write : b(a), a(10) in the initializer list, the compiler will initialize a first (because it is declared first), and then initialize b—so b(a) will indeed get the correct value of a.
-But if your declaration order has b before a, then when b(a) is initialized, a has not been initialized yet, and the value read will be undefined.
-Most compilers will issue a warning when the initializer list order does not match the declaration order, but it is best to cultivate the habit of keeping them consistent.
+};One detail regarding initialization order requires attention: the initialization order of member variables depends on their declaration order in the class definition, not the order in the initializer list.
+If you write : b(a), a(10) in the initializer list, the compiler will initialize a first (because it was declared first), and then initialize b—so b(a) correctly receives the initialized value of a.
+However, if your declaration order lists b before a, then a remains uninitialized when b(a) runs, resulting in undefined behavior.
+Most compilers will issue a warning if the initializer list order differs from the declaration order, but it is best to maintain the habit of keeping them consistent.

 4. The this Pointer